mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 //keep as table with images - online or open office -  then download and copy and paste into documents to be shared.
 // On line version is here - https://docs.google.com/document/d/1B7kFl5QsGV -oWtFWHLBIJNpa5GeYMlCntq31BnPAQT4/edit#heading=h.4rwirct7hqca -->

 For the previous five minutes the parent and child dyad have faced a blockage of a glitch in the software which prevents their wider objective of adding game design pattern of adding keys and doors to their game.
 In short, in this pattern the users must collect a key and then navigate to a door to progress to the next level.
 The parent Sh has been trying many different things and changing things in the code while the child Th has been expressing boredom.
 In response, Sh has expressed frustration and irritation.
-Finally Sh suggest that Th asks the facilitator Mick for help to resolve the coding blockage.
+Finally Sh suggests that Th asks the facilitator Mick for help to resolve the coding blockage.

 |**Dialogue**|**Activity**|